H4HWV2011/msjarvis-public-docs/thesis/07-rag-pipeline-and-routers.md

 7. Post-hoc checks and explanation:
    - Outputs may be checked again, and Ms. Jarvis can provide explanations of which sources were used and how they shaped the answer.

-This flow turns RAG from a simple vector search + LLM pattern into a more disciplined pipeline aligned with the project’s governance, transparency, and spatial grounding goals.
+This flow turns RAG from a simple “vector search plus LLM” pattern into a more disciplined pipeline aligned with the project’s governance, transparency, and spatial grounding goals.

 ## 7.3 Routers and Role-Aware Retrieval